 Hot Lunch Ideas

-I hope these hot lunch ideas—which can be packed and sent to daycare, preschool, or elementary school, or even adjusted for your own lunch or packed at home—give you some much-needed inspiration whenever you find yourself in a lunch rut.
+I hope these hot lunch ideas—which can be packed and sent to daycare as an easy toddler lunch idea, preschool, or as a kindergarten lunch as easy school lunches.
+Or, they can even adjusted for your own lunch or packed at home to give you some much-needed inspiration whenever you find yourself in a lunch rut.
+There are easy lunch recipes that you can make ahead in single or big batches or in the moment for maximum flexibility.

 Egg Muffins with Crackers

 Make a batch of egg cups whenever you have time, stash them in the fridge, then warm them up for lunch.
-Pair with crackers (like Triscuits or Triscuits Thin Crisps) and fruit.
+Pair with crackers (like Triscuits or Triscuits Thin Crisps) and fruit such as sliced fresh apples or strawberries.

 (Shown on a Bumkins suction plate.)